lagotto/lagotto/docs/api.md

 * **Reddit**: likes, comments

-* **CrossRef, PubMed, Nature Blogs, ResearchBlogging, ScienceSeeker, Wordpress.com, Wikipedia, PMC Europe Citations, PMC Europe Database Citations**: citations
+* **CrossRef, PubMed, Nature Blogs, ResearchBlogging, ScienceSeeker, Wordpress.com, Wikipedia, PMC Europe Citations, PMC Europe Database Citations, Scopus**: citations

 * **Counter, PubMed Central**: html, pdf

 ## Search
-Search is not supported by the v3 API, users have to provide specific identifiers.
+Search is not supported by the v3 API, users have to provide specific identifiers or retrieve batches of 50 documents sorted by descending date or event count.

 ## Signposts
 Several metrics are aggregated and available in all API queries:

-* views: counter + pmc (PLOS only)
+* Viewed: counter + pmc (PLOS only)
-* shares: facebook (+ twitter at PLOS)
+* Discussed: facebook (+ twitter at PLOS)
-* bookmarks: mendeley + citeulike
+* Saved: mendeley + citeulike
-* citations: crossref (scopus at PLOS)
+* Cited: crossref (scopus at PLOS)

 ## Date and Time Format
 All dates and times are in ISO 8601, e.g. ``2003-10-13T07:00:00Z``